-If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The Anchor My Bliss Project will help you.
-It is a 32-page printable playbook I designed containing brainstorming prompts to get help you find a business idea you love.
+If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The ESKI Playbook will help you.
+It is a 30-page, printable playbook I designed containing brainstorming prompts to help you find a business idea you love.

 Why you need to find your purpose

 I must admit, it took some time for me to build up the courage to live my purpose because I kept worrying about what others would say.
 Not because I am a short, fat chick, but because I’ve chosen to be brave and chase my dreams.